 - A home equity loan

-For the IRS, a home can be a house, condominium, cooperative, mobile home, boat, recreational vehicle or similar property that has sleeping, cooking and toilet facilities.
+For the IRS, a home can be a house, condominium, cooperative, mobile home, trailer, motor home, boat, recreational vehicle or similar property that has sleeping, cooking and toilet facilities.

 You do, if you are the primary borrower, you are legally obligated to pay the debt and you actually make the payments.
 If you are married and both you and your spouse sign for the loan, then both of you are primary borrowers.
-If you pay your son's or daughter's mortgage to help them out, however, you cannot deduct the interest unless you co-signed the loan.
+If you pay your child's mortgage to help them out, however, you cannot deduct the interest unless you co-signed the loan.
+You can however make gifts to them so that they can make the payments and deduct the interest.

-Yes, your deduction is generally limited if all mortgages used to buy, construct, or improve your first home (and second home if applicable) total more than $1 million ($500,000 if you use married filing separately status).
+Yes, your deduction is generally limited if all mortgages used to buy, construct, or improve your first home (and second home if applicable) total more than $1 million ($500,000 if you use married filing separately status) for tax years prior to 2018.
+Beginning in 2018, this limit is lowered to $750,000.
+Mortgages that existed as of December 15, 2017 will continue to receive the same tax treatment as under the old rules.

 For details, see IRS Publication 936: Home Mortgage Interest Deduction.